finos/datahelix/README.md

 [...]
 ```

-You can find out more about the various constraints the generator supports in the detailed [Profile Developer Guide](docs/ProfileDeveloperGuide.md).
+You can find out more about the various constraints the generator supports in the detailed [User Guide](docs/user/UserGuide.md).

 ## Generation modes

 The generator supports a number of different generation modes:

--   **random** - generates random data that abides by the given set of constraints, with the number of generated rows limited via the `--max-rows` option.
+-   **random** - _(default)_ generates random data that abides by the given set of constraints, with the number of generated rows limited via the `--max-rows` option.
 -   **full** - generates all the data that abides by the given set of constraints, with the number of generated rows limited via the `--max-rows` option.
--   **interesting** - generates data that is typically [deemed 'interesting'](https://github.com/finos/datahelix/wiki/Interesting-data-generation) from a test perspective, for example exploring [boundary values](https://en.wikipedia.org/wiki/Boundary-value_analysis).
+-   **interesting** - _(alpha feature)_ generates data that is typically [deemed 'interesting'](docs/user/alphaFeatures/Interesting.md) from a test perspective, for example exploring [boundary values](https://en.wikipedia.org/wiki/Boundary-value_analysis).

 The mode is specified via the `--generation-type` option.